-Rita M. Landgraf was sworn in as Secretary of the Department of Health and Social Services on Jan.
+Rita Landgraf was sworn in as Secretary of the Delaware Department of Health and Social Services on Jan.
 22, 2009.
-As Secretary, she leads the principal agency charged with keeping Delawareans healthy, ensuring they get the health care they need, and providing children, families and seniors with the essential human services they depend on.
-She also oversees one of the largest departments in the Delaware government, with an annual budget of more than $1 billion.
+As Secretary, she leads the principal agency charged with keeping Delawareans healthy, ensuring they get the health care they need, and providing children, families, and seniors with the essential services they depend on.
+She oversees one of the largest departments in Delaware's government, with an annual budget of more than $1 billion.

-Under her leadership, DHSS has provided a wide range of services from health care to child care, to benefits assistance to help families weather the worst economic crisis since the Great Depression, all while helping to coordinate the State response to health care reform efforts and responding to the fast changing aging demographics of Delaware.
+Under her leadership, DHSS has provided a wide range of services -- from health care to child care to benefits assistance -- to help families weather the worst economic crisis since the Great Depression, all while helping to coordinate the state's response to healthcare reform efforts and to the needs of Delaware's fast-growing older population.

-For more than 30 years, Secretary Landgraf has been a leader on health care, disabilities, and senior issues, including formerly as executive director of The Arc of Delaware and the National Alliance on Mental Illness in Delaware, and president of AARP Delaware.
+For more than 30 years, Secretary Landgraf has been a leader on health care, disabilities, and senior issues, including formerly as executive director of the National Alliance on Mental Illness (NAMI) Delaware and of The Arc of Delaware, which advocates for people with intellectual and developmental disabilities.
+She is also a former president of AARP Delaware.
 For her efforts, the University of Delaware inducted her into the University Of Delaware Alumni Wall Of Fame in June 2011.

-Secretary Landgraf envisions a Delaware community, which is responsive to all citizens including the aging and those with disabilities and a DHSS that enhances service delivery, mobility options, affordable housing, early childhood education, employment, access to health care and life-enriching opportunities, which would enable citizens to remain and thrive in their communities.
+Secretary Landgraf envisions a Delaware community, which is responsive to all citizens including seniors and individuals with disabilities, and a DHSS that enhances service delivery, mobility options, affordable housing, early childhood education, addiction treatment and recovery, employment, access to health care and life-enriching opportunities, all of which enable citizens to remain and thrive in their communities.